 The levels and meaning of minimalism are of course, different for everyone.
 It's a wonderful philosophy that at its core simply means to get back to basics and enjoy people and experiences, not things.
 But I've been hearing more and more from clients and readers of this blog that they are turned off from even considering minimalism because paring down to a capsule wardrobe is too daunting and they're not inspired by empty walls.
 So they dismiss the concept entirely.
 Which is a shame.

 That's why I've again stepped back to look at this challenge from a 30,000 ft. view.
 I try to explain to clients and readers who are craving a simpler, slower and more meaningful existence that really all they need to do is simplify.
 To live according to their own values and needs.
 To not reduce just because that's what minimalist website and Instagram accounts say to do, but instead to look at the places in their life where they want to increase (ex. increased love, wellness, contribution to community or travel).
 Then figure out what they need to change in order to make space for the increase.

 My design philosophy is to create environments that are supportive of your best life and your goals, and often that means simplifying, but it doesn't necessarily mean minimizing.
 It means having around you what you need (and only what you need) to be highly functional, effective, peaceful and comfortable so that you can thrive.

 “Essentialism is not about how to get more things done; it’s about how to get the right things done.
 It’s about making the wisest possible investment of your time and energy.”

-Minimalism is wonderful for many; I'm not dismissing it.
-I’m simply advocating that every individual who craves something more, less, or different take a high-level view of their life to get to the root of what they really want from it.
-Then consider the way of the Essentialist.
-And maybe make room for more LEGO.
+Minimalism is a wonderful way to help many people in this consumerist, fast-paced society get closer to a more meaningful life.
+I'm not in any way dismissing it.
+I’m simply advocating that every individual who craves something more, less, or different than their current state take a high-level view to get to the root of what they really want.
+Then consider the way of the Essentialist and design your spaces to support that vision.

 Pin this post for later and share it!